Effective Tampa Lawyer Handles Same-Sex Divorces

 At long last, same-sex couples are now entitled to the full benefits and privileges of marriage throughout the United States.
 Unfortunately, when a marriage breaks down, many same-sex couples face not only the typical divorce issues, but also legal complications based on the patchwork of laws that existed before the U.S. Supreme Court’s decision in Obergefell v.
 Hodges.
-At the Law Office of Patricia Palma, P.A. in Tampa, we possess a detailed understanding of these challenges.
+At the Law Offices of Patricia Palma, P.A. in Tampa, we possess a detailed understanding of these challenges.
 As a family litigator with 18 years of legal experience, attorney Patricia Palma provides an informed perspective on same-sex divorce and vigorously pursues an outcome that protects your rights and well-being.

 Experienced attorney helps same-sex spouses make a new start